gabguerin/NeuralSPARQLMachine--Pytorch-Tranformer-BiLSTM/README.md

 ```

 ## 2. Train & Test seq_to_seq model (Learner)
-Trained for 100 epochs on LC-QuAD2.0 dataset (results on test data)

 | LC-QuAD2.0    |     Accuracy    |    BLEU    |
 | ------------- |: -------------: | ---------: |